INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 a simple form of model in which the data is drawn.

 For this reason, the choice of family of model is crucial.

+Note that some of the most important model families will be presented in details in the next modules.

 ---